joshuah345/iosjbdetectold/docs/tools/tweaks.md

 > Relating to the above note: A-Bypass will notfy you if you have another bypass enabled, or if A-Bypass cannot inject itself into the app you enabled and launched.

 ?> If the list of apps doesn't display, respring.
-If not, reinstall Rocketbootstrap and AppList.
+If not, reinstall RocketBootstrap and AppList (both are from ([rpetrich's repo](https://sharerepo.stkc.win/?repo=https://rpetri.ch/repo))).

 ## Hestia